4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/10/SNAT/index.md

 > * One SNAT port is consumed per flow to a single destination IP address, port.
 For multiple TCP flows to the same destination IP address, port, and protocol, each TCP flow consumes a single SNAT port.
 This ensures that the flows are unique when they originate from the same public IP address and go to the same destination IP address, port, and protocol.
 > * Multiple flows, each to a different destination IP address, port, and protocol, share a single SNAT port.
 The destination IP address, port, and protocol make flows unique without the need for additional source ports to distinguish flows in the public IP address space.

 Every IP address is limited to open 65536 ports at the most.
 A typical App Service stamp has 5 outbound IP addresses for its SNAT load balancer.
-Comparing with the thousands of instances that a stamp can contain, the SNAT ports are limited.
+These ports are shared by all instances inside a stamp.
+A typical App Service stamp has thousands of instances. **The SNAT ports is a limited resource of a stamp**.

 Things can get worse if applications open and close connections frequently.
 According to: [https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#tcp-snat-port-release](docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#tcp-snat-port-release)